Course Name: Birdwood Golf Course

 Location: Charlottesville, Virginia

-History: Built on historical farmland nickamed the “upland wilderness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
+History: Built on historical farmland nicknamed the “upland wilderness”, Birdwood Golf Course was designed in 1984 by Lindsay Ervin to be the official golf course for the University of Virginia.
 In 2005, Pete Dye redid some of the bunkers.
 In 2020, Davis Love III and his team complete redesigned the course, creating 18 new holes with plans for a future par 3 course in the future.
 Countless ACC golf stars have teed it up here, and Birdwood is consistently ranked one of the top college golf courses.
 Additional accolades include: